Our Proven Methods for Alcohol Detox at Icarus

 Alcohol Misuse vs Alcohol Abuse vs Addiction or Alcoholism

 There are distinct differences regarding misuse, drug abuse, and addiction.
+Looking closely at alcohol abuse and drunk driving statistics in New Mexico can let you know the extent of the problem.
 Let’s highlight the main characteristics of each of these elements.

 Misuse of Alcohol